rubencanovaca/simple-list-api/README.md

 # Simple List + API connection

-It's a simple list of made with React
+It's a simple list made with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).